About this course

 On the course, you will develop the wide range of skills and knowledge required for quantity surveying and commercial management.
 Through placing these in a wider business context you will be able to take advantage of opportunities created by structural changes in the construction, civil engineering and property industries on graduation.

 Recognised for our innovative multi-disciplinary approach, students are encouraged to work in teams across professional areas.
 This reflects modern industry demands and provides a broader perspective.

 Thanks to our partnerships with key employers such as Davis Langdon, Interserve, Wilmott-Dixon and Balfour Beatty, the course is influenced by industry.
 There are also opportunities to gain valuable experience through site visits, work placements and guest presentations from industry figures and alumni.

-This structure is for the full-time course.
-For part-time students, the same modules will be studied but the structure will differ.
+The following modules are indicative of the course structure.
+Please note this structure is for the full-time course delivery only.
+For part-time delivery the same modules will be studied however the structure will differ.

 All students are encouraged to spend their third year on placement.
 The curriculum in the second year includes support finding this placement.

 In your first year you will develop an understanding of relevant legal, economic, management and technology principles.

 - Construction Technology and Services